-Regulation: 8.83 Authority: Approval of examiners.
-Delegated to: Research Degrees Programmes and Examinations Board Process: Following nomination on the examination entry form.
+Regulation: 8.83 Authority: Approval of examiners Delegated to: Research Degrees Programmes and Examinations Board Process: Following nomination through the examination entry process.

-Regulation: 8.91 Authority: Approval to conduct an examination in a language other than English.
-Delegated to: Dean for Research.
-Process: Through the suspension of regulations procedure.
+Regulation: 8.91 Authority: Approval to conduct an examination in a language other than English Delegated to: Research Degrees Programmes and Examinations Board.
+Process: By individual application to the Board setting out the reasons for the request.